mm-zzg/vchub-en-v50/docs/2d-visualization/controls/button/menu.md

     ![alt text](17.png)

 5. By analogy, set the navigation page of other menus.
-6. In the running page, click the home page menu in the menu control to jump to the content of "Home Page"; click the photovoltaic panel menu again to display the content of the "photovoltaic panel" screen.
+6. In the running page, click the home page menu in the menu control to jump to the content of "Home Page"; click the photovoltaic panel menu again to display the content of the "photovoltaic panel" page.

     ![menu-1](../../../assets/images/menu-1.gif)